DataDog/integrations-extras/eppo/README.md

 [Eppo][1] is the experimentation and feature management platform that makes advanced A/B testing accessible to everyone in your organization.

-The Datadog Eppo RUM integration enriches your RUM data with your feature flags to provide visibility into performance monitoring and behavioral changes.
-Determine which users are shown a user experience and if it is negatively affecting the user's performance.
+The Datadog Eppo RUM integration enriches your Datadog RUM data with your feature flag information, including flag name and variation, to provide visibility into performance monitoring and behavioral changes.
+You can use this to determine which users are shown a feature and if it is negatively affecting the user's performance.

 ## Setup